 Bala Thiagarajan, Ph.
 D

-I am an Immigrant Indian woman artist working from my studio in Arvada, Colorado.
-Born and brought up in Chennai, India, I came to the US from India to pursue a PhD in Biology at Kansas State University, earning my doctorate in 2006 and after working in academia for a few more years, switched my career to being a full-time artist in 2012.
+I am an immigrant Indian woman artist working from my studio in Arvada, Colorado.
+Born and raised in Chennai, India, I came to the U.S. to pursue a PhD in Biology at Kansas State University, earning my doctorate in 2006.
+After several years in academia, I made the decision to shift careers and become a full-time artist in 2012.

-More than 800 of my original artworks are in collections in the USA, India, Germany, Hong Kong, Mexico, Chile, Costa Rica.
+More than 900 of my original artworks are in collections across the USA, India, Germany, Hong Kong, Mexico, Belize, Chile, and Costa Rica.

 Interviews